NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Cloud Basics--DOCID21/Launching Virtual Machines--DOCID33.md

 - Click 'Import Key Pair' button

 - Type in a keypair name and paste the contents of the public key.

-For Windows users, open PuTTYgen and click 'Load' button to load the related private key and copy/paste the public key contents.
-For Linux/Mac user, type cat ~/.ssh/id_rsa.pub and copy/paste the public key contents from the terminal output
+  - For Windows users, open PuTTYgen and click 'Load' button to load the related private key and copy/paste the public key contents.
+  - For Linux/Mac user, type `cat ~/.ssh/id_rsa.pub` and copy/paste the public key contents from the terminal output.

 ### Nectar Cloud Dashboard